-As more Americans age in place, or remain living at home instead of moving into skilled nursing homes or assisted living residences, there has been an increased need for seniors to purchase home or durable medical equipment (DME).
-Each year, approximately $100 Billion is spent on durable medical equipment in the US.
-Fifteen percent of which is paid for directly out-of-the-pocket of consumers.
-It is our goal to help individuals maximize the assistance they receive from their insurance coverage, find other financial assistance programs and minimize their out-of-pocket spending on DME.
+As more Americans are aging in place or remain living at home instead of moving into skilled nursing homes or assisted living residences, there has been an increased need for seniors to purchase home or durable medical equipment (DME).
+Last year, Americans spent approximately $50 billion on durable medical equipment in the U.S. Fifteen percent of that, over $7 billion, is paid for directly out-of-the-pocket of consumers.
+It is the objective of this article to help individuals maximize the assistance they receive from their insurance coverage, find other forms of financial assistance and minimize their out-of-pocket spending on DME.

 Prior to a discussion about paying for durable medical equipment, it is helpful to have a clear understanding of what durable medical equipment is and to define some of the related terms and acronyms.

-DMEPOS is a Medicare acronym that stands for Durable Medical Equipment, Prosthetics, Orthotics and Supplies.
+DMEPOS is a Medicare-specific acronym that stands for Durable Medical Equipment, Prosthetics, Orthotics and Supplies.
 From the consumer’s perspective.
 DMEPOS is essentially synonymous with DME.

 Assistive Technology (AT) and Assistive Devices are terms favored by the independent living community and refer to any item, electrical or mechanical that helps individuals with their activities of daily living.
-So what is the difference between Assistive Technology vs. Durable Medical Equipment?
-Very little.
+What is the difference between Assistive Technology vs. Durable Medical Equipment?
+Actually, there is very little difference.
 The official definition according to the Assistive Technology Act of 1998 is as follows:

 “any item, piece of equipment, or product system, whether acquired commercially, modified, or customized, that is used to increase, maintain, or improve functional capabilities of individuals with disabilities.”

-Durable Medical Equipment should be differentiated from Home Medical Supplies.
-Supplies usually refer to single use items such as adult diapers and other incontinence supplies or diabetes test strips.
+Home Medical Supplies Durable Medical Equipment should be differentiated from Home Medical Supplies.
+Supplies refer to single use items such as adult diapers and other incontinence supplies or diabetes test strips.
 Read more about paying for home medical supplies.

 A variety of different medical professionals have the expertise to assist individuals in determining what durable or home medical equipment is necessary.
-These include Doctors, Nurse Practitioners, Physical and Occupational Therapists, Hospital Discharge Planners and Home Care Agencies.
+These include doctors, nurse practitioners, physical and occupational therapists, hospital discharge planners and most home care agencies.

 Caregivers, because of their proximity to the individual in need of care, often have a good sense of what would be helpful but sometimes lack knowledge about the types of durable medical equipment that exists and some of the subtle differences between manufacturers.
 It is also worth noting that sometimes older individuals will attempt to hide the extent of their need from their caregivers.
 Medical professionals may be better suited than family caregivers to recognize this tendency and discover the true extent of the individual’s needs.

-Typically for any single item of durable medical equipment, there are multiple sources of payment.
-For example, Medicare will contribute, Medicare supplemental insurance may also help and an individual may pay a portion out-of-pocket as well.
+Typically, for any single item of durable medical equipment, there are multiple sources of payment.
+For example, Medicare will contribute, Medicare supplemental insurance may also pay a portion and the individual may pay a portion out-of-pocket as well.
 To minimize out-of-pocket costs, it is helpful to be aware of all the possible sources of funds that may be available to the elderly or disabled.

 Medicare or other private health insurance cover the majority of spending on durable and home medical equipment.
 Medicare Part A may contribute but has more restrictive eligibility criteria.
 Medicare Part B is much more likely to help.
 In either case, there will be co-payment requirements.
 Full details on Medicare's DME policy.

 Medicaid will pay for home medical equipment, often covering 100% of the cost.
 However, Medicaid is only for individuals with very low incomes and extremely limited assets.
 There are many different Medicaid programs and Medicaid Waiver programs and each one has different rules and benefits with regards to durable medical equipment.
 For details and state specific HCBS Waiver information, please visit our Medicaid and DME page.

-The Veterans Administration (VA), either through insurance, grants or other assistance programs, helps elderly veterans with the cost of medical equipment.
+The Department of Veterans' Affairs, either through insurance, grants or other assistance programs, helps elderly veterans with the cost of medical equipment.
 Assistance may come in the form of paying Medicare’s co-payments, cash or actual equipment and supplies.
-Assistance may come from a variety of VA sources including: TRICARE for Life, CHAMPVA for Life, VD-HCBS or HISA and other grants.
+Assistance may come from a variety of sources within the VA such as: TRICARE for Life, CHAMPVA for Life, VD-HCBS or HISA and other grants.
 Read more about Veteran’s assistance for durable medical equipment.

-It addition, some states have assistance programs specifically designed to keep individuals off of Medicaid; some of these non-Medicaid programs help individuals by providing financial assistance for home medical equipment.
+It addition, many states have assistance programs specifically designed to keep individuals off of Medicaid; some of these non-Medicaid programs help individuals by providing financial assistance for home medical equipment.
 The theory being, the state will save money by paying for home medical equipment that enables a person to remain living at home otherwise the state might end up paying a far greater amount for nursing home care.

 Both national foundations and local non-profits offer assistance programs for home and durable medical equipment.
 Some programs limit their assistance to persons with specific conditions, for example Parkinson’s Disease and other programs have financial, but not functional requirements.
 Learn about specific non-profit and foundation assistance for home medical equipment.

 Durable or home medical equipment are tax deductible under the Medical and Dental Expense Tax Credit.
 One must be able to make a valid argument that the purchase of the item was a medical necessity.
 The easiest and strongest evidence for this argument is a written prescription or a “Certificate of Medical Necessity” from a doctor although this is not required.